 Why should your app have a landing page?

 - It helps to showcase your app – a dedicated landing page is a fantastic platform to showcase the story behind the app’s creation and build awareness about it.
-Such a platform where you can elaborate on the app is very important as the app marketplace today is very crowded and needs to be attracted to this landing page via search engine optimisations, public relations, social media marketing and other marketing means before being prompted to take the call to action.
+Such a platform where you can elaborate on the app is very important as the app marketplace today is very crowded.
+Awareness of this landing page must be gained via search engine optimisations.
+For instance public relations, social media marketing and other marketing means before being prompted to take the call to action.

-- It serves as a hub of information – the landing page you created is a great portal of communication to serve information on where the app is, whether it be in the design, development or deployment.
-Such a platform will serve as the central hub of information for your end-users and drum up excitement as the app launch date is getting closer.
+- It serves as a hub of information – the landing page you created is a great portal of communication to serve information on where the app is.
+Whether it be in the design, development or deployment.
+Such a platform will serve as the central hub of information for your end-users.
+Also, it will drum up excitement as the app launch date is getting closer.

-- You can recruit beta testers – a landing page lets you reach out to individuals who have shown interest in the app and recruit them as beta testers prior to its deployment to the general public.
-Such beta testers will prove invaluable in the development of the app as they can be very helpful in usability testing (usually an expensive process) to ensure that the app is kept user-centric.
+- You can recruit beta testers – a landing page lets you reach out to individuals who have shown interest in the app.
+You can recruit them as beta testers prior to its deployment to the general public.
+Such beta testers will prove invaluable in the development of the app.
+They can be very helpful in usability testing (usually an expensive process) to ensure that the app is kept user-centric.

-- Helps to refine marketing messages – having a landing page for your app would allow you to test and refine your marketing messages and even the app microcopy.
-Doing so using AB testing is very important as the messages and overall content that you use should match and resonate with the end-users you are targeting.
+- Helps to refine marketing messages – having a landing page for your app would allow you to test and refine your marketing messages and app microcopy.
+Doing so using AB testing is very important.
+The messages and overall content that you use should match and resonate with the end-users you are targeting.

 What not to include in a landing page